 Nurture Sequence Element #4 – Tell a Story

-The reason I number these emails in the subject line, is to create the desire in the reader to know the whole story.
-For that to work, first of all you must be telling a story and second you must write an amazing second email.
-The second email should have great content and still leave the reader wondering what is going to happen next.
+The reason I number these emails in the subject line is to create the desire in the reader to know the whole story.
+For that to work, first of all, you must be telling a story, and second, you must write an amazing second email.
+The second email should have great content and still leave the reader wondering what will happen next.
 In the final email, they should feel like they know the whole story and are now connected to you and/or your business.

 Nurture Sequence Element #5 – Making an Offer

-In email #3, you can tell them that in tomorrow’s email you will be sharing something super special with them.
-I prefer that this product be priced under $97 and it’s even better if it is under $20.
-This should be a special price and offered to them as a one-time offer.
-Whatever you are offering should have something to do with your story that you are telling.
+In email #3, you can tell them that in tomorrow’s email, you will be sharing something super special with them.
+I prefer that this product be priced under $97, and it’s even better if it is under $20.
+This should be a special price offered to them as a one-time offer.
+Whatever you are offering should have something to do with the story that you are telling.

 Need help creating your sequence?